varshashastri/Roundup-feature/README.md

 1. Improve tests to cover more negative scenarios especially in util classes.
 2. Improve logging and exception handling and provide more context in the log messages.
 3. Add javadocs.
+4. move all inline strings to application. properties or as constants.